rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a lifelong learner with interests spanning from computer science to theology, dedicated to fulfilling God's global plan of love in the world.
+I am a computer scientist and mathematician with interests spanning from artificial intelligence to theology, dedicated to fulfilling God's global plan of love in the world.

 - **Education:**
     - Doctor of Philosophy (PhD) in Mathematics, University of Washington